AdobeDocs/genstudio.en/help/search-assets.md

     </tbody>
    </table>

-## Do more with search
+## Do more with search {#do-more-with-search}

-[!DNL Content Hub] is not limited to search, instead it allows you to [download](download-assets.md), [share](share-assets-as-a-link.md), and [add assets to collection](manage-collections.md) right from the search or preview interface.
+[!DNL The content module of Adobe GenStudio] is not limited to search, instead it allows you to [download](download-assets.md), [share](share-assets-as-a-link.md), and [add assets to collection](manage-collections.md) right from the search or preview interface.

-### Download asset
+### Download asset {#download-asset}

-You can [download assets](download-assets.md) including static and dynamic renditions.
+You can download assets including static and dynamic renditions.
 Moreover, you can download a single or multiple assets in a single click.
-See Download Assets in [!DNL Content Hub].
+See [download assets](download-assets.md) in [!DNL the content module of Adobe GenStudio].

-### Share asset
+### Share asset {#share-asset}

-[!DNL Content Hub] lets you share assets with members of your organization including partners and vendors who are the authorized Experience Manager users.
-See [share assets](share-assets-as-a-link.md) in [!DNL Content Hub].
+[!DNL The content module of Adobe GenStudio] lets you share assets with members of your organization including partners and vendors who are the authorized Experience Manager users.
+See [share assets](share-assets-as-a-link.md) in [!DNL the content module of Adobe GenStudio].

-### Add assets to Collection
+### Add assets to Collection {#add-assets-to-collection}

-[!DNL Content Hub] allow users to create public collections that are accessible to all the entitled users.
-See [Collections](manage-collections.md) in [!DNL Content Hub].
+[!DNL The content module of Adobe GenStudio] allow users to create public collections that are accessible to all the entitled users.
+See [Collections](manage-collections.md) in [!DNL the content module of Adobe GenStudio].